-As pointed out earlier, the combination of cars and sex isn’t necessarily all it’s cracked up to be, so who in hell thought cars and sextants was a good idea?
+As pointed out in an earlier article, the conflation of cars and sex isn’t necessarily all it’s cracked up to be, so who on earth thought cars and sextants was a good idea?

 Not that we’re likely to see a C3 Sextant any time soon, Citroën being a little too self aware for that sort of thing nowadays.
 But in March 1980, a Sextant could have been yours for 31,900 francs, although it remains unclear if Captain Haddock was included in the asking price.
-Only 2000 Sextants were ever sold, making them prized possessions today.
+Only 2000 Sextants were made, making them prized artefacts today.